orbitalchicken/Roadmap/Postponed.md

 	When trying to connect my ext.hard drive via smb when double clicking on the globe icon (workgroup) nemo closes down System Settings > Display won’t let me set the one on the right as primary.
 The “Set as Primary” button is grayed.
 It’s connected as DVI.
 The other monitor’s “Set as Primary” is not grayed.
 It’s connected as VGA.
 This is related to a very longstanding issue of Mint always opening dialogs on the left (wrong) monitor
 	Network setting does not let me to set Proxy..
 The button “set system wide” is not there.
-	Cinnamon popups for brightness and volume adjust seem to flash when repeatedly hitting the key.
-In Mint 16, the popups stayed smoothly on the screen for the duration of the adjustment.
 	menu:  I like the way the panel icons and those on the desktop change subtly when you hover over them.
 Any reason why the menu icons could not behave the same way for consistency ?
 	I can’t seem to create a new item in Menu Editor.
 After typing in the name of the new item and the command, the OK button is not available to click.
 	With autohide on and Show delay above 0 the window will autohide the moment the cursor goes over a icon (launcher, apps, window tabs) making it impossible to click anything.